activitynet/ActivityNet/Evaluation/README.md

 * [Pandas](http://pandas.pydata.org/)

 ##Getting started
 We include sample prediction files in the folder data to show how to evaluate your prediction results.
+Please follow this steps to obtain the performance evaluation on the provided sample files:
-1. Run `git clone` this repository.
+* Run `git clone` this repository.
-2. To evaluate classification performance call: `python get_classification_performance.py data/activity_net.v1-3.min.json sample_classification_prediction.json`
+* To evaluate classification performance call: `python get_classification_performance.py data/activity_net.v1-3.min.json sample_classification_prediction.json`
-3. To evaluate detection performance call: `python get_detection_performance.py data/activity_net.v1-3.min.json sample_detection_prediction.json`
+* To evaluate detection performance call: `python get_detection_performance.py data/activity_net.v1-3.min.json sample_detection_prediction.json`

 ##Contributions and Troubleshooting
 We are welcome to contributions, please keep your pull-request simple so we can go back to you as soon as we can.
 If you found a bug please open a new issue and describe the problem.